2017 Humboldt University lecture incident: Criminal proceedings

 The Berlin branch of DIG filed a criminal complaint against the three BDS activists.
 The complaint says the BDS activists launched tirades exceeding their permitted speaking time and interrupted Lavie's talk.

-The compaint also alleges Stavit Sinai "swung [her fists] wildly around her and attendees" as she was escorted from the university room for disrupting the event; and that she "continuously attempted to reenter the lecture hall and pounded on the door", and that a member of DIG positioned himself by the door to block her reentry.
+The complaint also alleges Stavit Sinai "swung [her fists] wildly around her and attendees" as she was escorted from the university room for disrupting the event; and that she "continuously attempted to reenter the lecture hall and pounded on the door", and that a member of DIG positioned himself by the door to block her reentry.

 In August 2017, the spokesman for Humboldt University told the press that the university had filed a criminal complaint as early as June 27, following the DIG complaint from June 26.

 After more than three years, on August 3, 2020, the court dismissed the trespassing charges.
 Barkan and Abusalama were acquitted of all charges; however, Sinai was found guilty of assault because of her pounding on the door of the lecture hall, which reportedly caused injuries to two people, and sentenced to a fine of 450 euro.
 Barkan and Abusalama said Sinai was trying to reenter the hall to find out the identity of the person who had punched her in the face.